 To find these companies, you really just have to get your hands dirty.

 My good friend Chris Grant made a fantastic video (that is not publicly available) that shows how to find wholesale suppliers with a tool called Keepa.

 Here's a video I made that shows how to find wholesale suppliers with some basic Google searching.

-If you don't watch the video, I show how you can browse the web to find wholesale suppliers to reach out to.
+I show how you can browse the web to find wholesale suppliers to reach out to.
 I provided a large list of search phrases you can enter into Google to find leads.

 The complete list of phrases is in the drop-down below.

 How Can I Get Wholesale Businesses to Work with Me?